aykutcayir34/DeltaNet/README.md

 DeltaNet is a linear attention variant that uses a delta rule update mechanism for maintaining a recurrent state.
 This implementation features:

-- **Chunked Attention**: Efficient computation by processing sequences in chunks
+- **Multi-Head Chunked Attention**: Efficient computation by processing sequences in chunks with multi-head support
 - **Linear Complexity**: O(L) complexity instead of O(L²) for standard attention
 - **RMSNorm**: Root Mean Square Layer Normalization for stable training
 - **SwiGLU Activation**: Gated activation function for the feed-forward network
+- **Language Model Ready**: Full transformer architecture with embedding and output head

 ## Architecture